cksystemsteaching/selfie/README.md

 We have seen the basic principles of encoding *information* in bits, running actual code on a simple yet representative *machine*, and *programming* that machine in a simple yet realistic programming language using tools written in the very same language.
 This is a remarkable achievement that could easily justify to leave it at that, if it was not for the fact that we are incredibly close to seeing and understanding the probably single most important contribution of computer science to humanity so far.
 Some might say it is the Internet but there is something more fundamental than that.
 The nature of information is not just about how to communicate.
 Information and in particular its meaning only comes to life when it is worked on, known to humans as *reasoning* and to machines as *computing*.
 In the early days of computer science, computing was something rare and expensive available to only a selected few, and it was highly specialized and bound by severe physical constraints.
 Today, computing is a commodity virtually independent of any particular hardware and available to anyone with a network connection.
 All modern technological advancements seem to be either a consequence of that or at least depend on that.
 In short, everything new involves computing and yet we have only seen a glimpse of the impact of that development.
 The idea that enables *computing as a utility* for everything and everyone is *virtualization*.
 The goal of this chapter is to understand what virtualization is, how it works, and why it is so important.
 However, be patient, it really takes all we have learned so far and more to get there.

 Given a particular piece of hardware, say, a 64-bit RISC-V machine, it is always possible to develop a piece of software that emulates such a machine.
 Selfie does that in the procedure `mipster`.
 An emulator creates an instance of the machine in software that is indistinguishable from the machine in hardware.
 In other words, machine code cannot tell whether it is running on emulated or on real hardware, unless the code has a reference to the world outside of such a system, such as the progress of real time revealing the speed of its own progress during execution.
 Without optimizations, emulation is slower than hardware.
 An emulator implements, at least logically and `mipster` even for real, an interpreter of machine code in software.
 The execution of a single machine instruction on the *emulated machine* therefore takes the *emulating machine* on which the emulator runs many machine instructions.
 We have already looked at that phenomenon at the end of the machine chapter.

 Let us take an even closer look now.
+Try the following command in your terminal:

 ```bash
 make emu
 ```

-55k
+As mentioned before, the command invokes selfie to load its own RISC-U machine code into a `mipster` instance, again say, *HW* and then have *HW* execute that code without any further console arguments.
+In that case, selfie just prints its synopsis and quits.
+It takes around 55k instructions to do so.

+The scenario created by this command is to emulate running selfie without any operating system *bare-metal* directly on RISC-V hardware, as represented by the `mipster` instance *HW*.

 ```bash
 make emu-emu